 personal journals, individual study plans, self-reflection (Separate wiki for every user)

 Choose what type of wiki is suitable and set it up.
 The following instructions are in separate entries (Create a wiki and Create wiki pages and/or a template) or you can link to the individual instructions here.

 Once you have finish setting up the wiki, ask your local eLearning support team to check it for you (especially if this is the first time you have set up this activity)

 You can see what a wiki user has done (eg how they have contributed, if a group wiki) using the History tab.
 You can also annotate the wiki using the Annotate tab.

 Mark a group or individual wiki in FLO

-In the wiki, click the Participation by user link in the top-right
+In the wiki, click the Participation by user link (top-right corner)

 Use the Grades dropdown menus to assign a grade to each student

 How did your wiki activity go?
 What was the student feedback?
 Would you set up the activity differently next time?
 Talk to colleagues and/or your local eLearning support team to get ideas for improvement.